kamax-matrix/mxisd/docs/faq.md

 mxisd primary concern is to always be compatible with the Matrix ecosystem and the Identity service API.
 Whenever the API will be updated and/or enhanced, mxisd will follow, remaining 100% compatible with the ecosystem.

-We also directly talk with the Matrix developers to ensure all features we implement have their approval, and that we are in line with their vision of Identity management within the Matrix ecosystem.

 Therefore, using mxisd is a safe choice.
-It will be like using the central Matrix.org Identity servers, yet not closing the door to very nice enhancements and integrations.
+It will be like using the central Matrix.org Identity servers, yet not closing the door to a growing list of enhancements and integrations.

 ### Should I use mxisd if I don't host my own Homeserver?
+No.

-No. It is possible, but it is not supported and the scope of features will be extremely limited.
+It is possible, but it is not supported and the scope of features will be extremely limited.
 Please consider hosting your own Homeserver and using mxisd alongside it.